ellakcy/member_app/README.md

 # Get the dev started

 A simple application in order for the organization to manage its memberships.

 ** UNDER VERY HEAVY DEVELOPMENT **

-In order ot get started run the following commands:
+In order to get started run the following commands:

 ```
 git clone git@github.com:pc-magas/member_app.git